Roboy/Xylophone-Recording/docs/RoboyXylophoneRecording/GettingStarted.rst

 If you don't have a local Midi Device you can use a loopback Driver like `loopMIDI (Windows) <http://www.tobias-erichsen.de/software/loopMidi.html>`_ for testing purposes.
 On MacOSX you can use the `this guide <https://help.ableton.com/hc/en-us/articles/209774225-Using-virtual-MIDI-buses>`_ to setup a loopback Driver.

-If you want to send Midi over the network to another computer in an efficient manner check out the Communication chapter as the setup for this is not trivial!
+**If you want to send Midi over the network to another computer in an efficient manner check out the "Communication > Jack2 Network Setup" chapter as the setup for this is not trivial!**

 Step 3: Launch Unity
 ~~~~~~~~~~~~~~~~~~~~